Share this post

-Growth Capital Ventures has recently co-invested alongside leading private equity manager, MAVEN Capital Partners, in a funding round that exceeded its initial target and resulted in a fund-raise of £2.6 million.
+Growth Capital Ventures has recently co-invested alongside funds managed by leading private equity manager, MAVEN Capital Partners, in a funding round that exceeded its initial target and resulted in a fund-raise of £2.6 million.

 Founded in 2011 by entrepreneurs Daniel Rodgers and Ronnie Forbes, QikServe is the enterprise platform for guest self-service in hospitality.